 How to buy or make solar viewers to see upcoming eclipse

-A complete solar eclipse will be visible from Louisiana this Saturday, and whether you're eager to see it or you'll simply be outside tailgating anyway, it's important to protect your eyes when you check out the rare phenomenon.
+A partial solar eclipse will be visible from Louisiana this Saturday, and whether you're eager to see it or you'll simply be outside tailgating anyway, it's important to protect your eyes when you check out the rare phenomenon.

 The Livingston Parish Library, partnered with Solar Eclipse Activities for Libraries, will be providing solar viewing glasses while supplies last.